districtlines/AKTCodingStandards/README.md

 ```

 #### <a name="" href="#">Conditional formatting</a>
-This is the perferred formatting for a conditional.
+This is the preferred formatting for a conditional.

 ```php
 if( $var === true ) {